-In Singapore, only those food additives that have undergone relevant risk assessments by SFA will be allowed for use in food products.
+According to SFA, food additives are described as "chemical substances which are intentionally added to food in order to serve specified technological functions (e.g. preservatives, coloring matter, emulsifiers, etc.)."
+They can be derived from natural sources or artificially synthesized.
+However, they do not include foreign substances arising from improper handling or contamination of food.
+In Singapore, only those food additives that have undergone relevant risk assessments by SFA will be gazetted in the Food Regulations and allowed for use in food products.
 The usage of food additives in food must comply with the Food Regulations to ensure that they are only used when there is a technological justification, do not represent health risks to consumers, and do not mislead consumers.
+In ensuring that SFA's conditions for specific types of food are met, all additives and ingredients in food products must be SFA approved, prior to bringing in any food or food products.

 The purity of permitted food additives must conform to the specifications in the Food Regulations [regulation numbers 15 (3) and (4)].
 Also, under regulation number 15(4) of the Food Regulations, food additives in food must comply with their respective specifications as suggested by the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
+For example, they may include limits on heavy metal contaminants.
 Regulation no. 15 (2) was updated in 2021, and it allows the import or manufacture for sale or sell any article food that may have in or on it any permitted food additive as described and in proportion specified under the Regulations, and whose purity confirms with the specification according to regulation no.15(4).